hackthebox/Hackster/CONTRIBUTING.md

 ### Functionality and testing

-* The code has been tested on your own server and appears to work as intended.
+* The code has been tested on your own machine and appears to work as intended.
 * The code handles errors and malformed input gracefully.
-* The command is implemented in both slash commands and prefix commands using the same approach as all other places (if applicable).
+* The command is implemented in slash commands using the same approach as all other places (if applicable).
 * Permissions are set correctly.

 ### Code quality